9x16", Ink Jet Prints

 This project is supported in part by funding from the Mississippi Arts Commission, a state agency, and the National Endowment for the Arts, a federal agency.

-I begin the process for this series by photographing unoccupied suburban and rural areas to serve as backdrops that are enhanced via Photoshop.
+I begin the process for this series by photographing unoccupied suburban and rural areas to serve as backdrops of the everyday.
 I then search through my collection of anonymous vernacular images – photographs with unknown internal and external contexts – that have been purchased in secondhand shops to find figures to inhabit the minimalistic scenes.
-In doing so, a pensive human presence appears as an rückenfigur contemplating the landscape for the viewer to identify with or as a visual device to direct the viewer’s gaze in or out of the frame.
-I approach finding the locations to photograph, and choose the figures to appropriate, with an eye for ambiguity and an irrational attraction and fascination to an often-overlooked detail that allows my mind to wander outside of the confines of my eye’s visual field.
+In doing so, a pensive human presence appears as an rückenfigur contemplating the landscape for the viewer to identify with, or as a visual device to direct the viewer’s gaze around the frame.
+I approach finding the locations to photograph, and choose the figures to appropriate, with an eye for ambiguity and an irrational attraction and fascination to unassuming details, thus allowing my mind to wander outside of the confines of my eye’s visual field.